rocknrome/giphy/README.md

 Here is a working version of the Giphy App

 Your task is:
-Go to the Giphy docs HERE, read them, create an account abd get your Free API key.
+Go to the Giphy docs HERE:( https://developers.giphy.com/explorer/?ar=1 ), read them, create an account abd get your Free API key.

 Diagram your App: